 Data is collected by researchers posing as customers and contacting firms within each corridor.
 Researchers collect data within each corridor on the same day, in order to control for fluctuations in exchange rates and other changes in fee structures.
 It should be noted that data this database is intended to serve as a snapshot of a moment in time, and that pricing may vary over time.

 Additional details on the methodology used for collecting data are as follows:

-- Amounts: For the original database, two amounts were surveyed per corridor: the local currency equivalent of USD 200, and the local currency equivalent of USD 500.
-For the information collected in the first quarter of 2009, the original amounts in local currency were kept for comparability purposes; hence, some of the local currency amounts may differ from the USD 200 and 500 benchmarks due to currency fluctuations.
-In the third quarter of 2009, the local currency equivalent amounts of USD 200 and 500 were ajusted in order to reflect foreign exchange fluctuations.
+- Amounts: Two amounts are surveyed for each corridor: the local currency equivalent of USD 200, and the local currency equivalent of USD 500.
+The amounts were set in 2008 and subsequently adjusted to reflect foreign exchange fluctuations in the third quarter of 2009, the local currency equivalent amounts of USD 200 and 500 were ajusted in order to reflect foreign exchange fluctuations.
 The local currency amounts were then kept stable to ensure consistency of the price points througout time.
 As a result, amounts in local currency may differ from the current USD equivalent.